Atelier Best

 Atelier Marie‘s tracks start off, and as I said before, I am not too fond of Atelier Marie‘s music.
 These tracks, however, are particularly poor, almost wearing me down after enjoying the incredible arrangement of Sad Vampire.
 “I’m Working Right Now!” is a familiar melody, but the others aren’t anything special.

 Next up are the tracks from Atelier Judie.
 Let me preface this statement by saying that I am almost obsessed with the Atelier Judie OST.
 I have a complete bias towards Judie: composed by Tsuchiya and the two Kobayashis, this soundtrack managed to do things that Elie and Lilie had been unable to do.
-If I had things my way, I would’ve sampled all three tracks from this section.
-I chose simply to sample “The Loanshark”, a nice jazz-groove piece with incredible synths.
+“The Loanshark,” a nice jazz-groove piece with incredible synths, is one of my faves.
 The upgrade from PS1 to PS2 sound technology is obvious in this transition from Lilie to Judie.

 The extra-special treat comes at the end: five vocal tracks!
-I sampled the song from Hermina and Culus, which is definitely the most “cutesy” of the five songs, but it also has a good sound going for it, if it is a little cliché.
+There’s even one from Hermina and Culus, which is definitely the most “cutesy” of the five songs, but it also has a good sound going for it, if it is a little cliché.
 The most exotic of these vocals is track 24, from Atelier Viorate, but this is (unfortunately) the shortest as well.
 The Atelier Elie vocal is good, but the versions on the (later-released) Unknown Origin second disc are all better in my opinion, as Mami Horie does something marvelous to them.

 For information on our scoring systems, see our scoring systems overview.
 Learn more about our general policies on our ethics & policies page.